-The violence created in these many battles often occurred where there was no law or the law was too “weak” to enforce any type of change.
-Similar to the vigilantes, those who felt they were unduly wronged, were prone to take the law into their own hands.
+The violence created in these many battles often occurred where there was no law or the law was too “weak” to enforce any change.
+Like the vigilantes, those who felt they were unduly wronged were prone to take the law into their own hands.

-Sometimes these feuds were the result of long-running arguments between two groups of people, especially families or clans, and perhaps may have started decades earlier over the smallest insult.
+Sometimes these feuds resulted from long-running arguments between two groups, especially families or clans, and may have started decades earlier over the smallest insult.
 One thing leads to another until cycles of retaliation can last for generations.

-However, the vast majority of the well-known feuds in the American West were the result of political confrontations or land control.
-For those involved, their actions were rarely seen as lawless, but rather a means to bring some kind of “law” to an area where chaos tended to prevail.
+However, the most well-known feuds in the American West resulted from political confrontations or land control.
+For those involved, their actions were rarely seen as lawless but rather a means to bring some “law” to an area where chaos prevailed.

 The Bloody Feud of the Hatfields and McCoys (1863-1891) – Having its roots in the Civil War, the feud between the Hatfield and McCoy families took place in the Appalachian Mountains along the West Virginia–Kentucky border area between 1863 and 1891.

-Brooks–McFarland Feud (1896-1902) – A family feud that took place in the Creek Nation of Indian Territory (Oklahoma) at the turn of the century.
+Brooks–McFarland Feud (1896-1902) – A family feud in the Creek Nation of Indian Territory (Oklahoma) at the turn of the century.
 The conflict began with the death of Thomas Brooks on August 24, 1896, while he was attempting to rob a Texas Ranger.

-Denver City Hall War (1894) – At this time the city of Denver, Colorado was so politically corrupt that Governor Davis Waite ordered several reappointments.
-However, city officials refused to vacate their positions and Waite called in the militia.
+Denver City Hall War (1894) – At this time, Denver, Colorado, was so politically corrupt that Governor Davis Waite ordered several reappointments.
+However, city officials refused to vacate their positions, and Waite called in the militia.

 Earp Vendetta Ride (1882) – After the Gunfight at the O.K.
 Corral in October 1881, and Morgan Earp’s murder on March 18, 1882, Wyatt and Warren Earp, along with Doc Holliday, “Turkey Creek” Jack Johnson and Sherman McMasters would go on the Earp Vendetta Ride killing those responsible for Morgan’s death.

-El Paso Salt War (1877) – A feud that occurred over the salt flats of the Guadalupe Mountains that culminated in a bloody battle in the small town of San Elizario, Texas.
+El Paso Salt War (1877) – A feud over the salt flats of the Guadalupe Mountains culminated in a bloody battle in the small town of San Elizario, Texas.